 - Support

 It certainly used to be correct that what you could make your site look like in HubSpot was extremely limited and there was an antiquated template system.
 However, now, if your designer can design it, it can be developed in HubSpot.
-Take a look at this site https://designers.hubspot.com/inspire which is a showcase of sites created on the platform – and have a browse through our site, too.
-I think you’ll agree that there is very little limitation.
+Take a look at this site https://designers.hubspot.com/inspire which is a showcase of sites created on the platform.

 Everything is housed within HubSpot, so no need for lots of third-party plugins in order to build the functionality that you want.
 Your SEO, backups, security, spam filters and so on won’t require plugins either.
 Couple this with the seamless integration into the powerful HubSpot CRM and other marketing tools, you’ll save a lot of time, effort and money.

 The HubSpot CMS is designed with the end-user in mind.
-Now, with the new drag and drop editor, once all the theming of the site is done, it is really easy for a marketer to jump in and build a new page and format it exactly how they want rather than needing to have a developer build out every element.
+The platform's new drag-and-drop editor, once all the theming of the site is done, it is really easy for a marketer to jump in and build a new page and format exactly how they want rather than needing to have a developer build out every element.

 The developer environment has been significantly improved to keep workflows as efficient as possible.
 This is backed up with plenty of documentation and support as well as an active developer community.